chrisrobles/Cheatsheets/Concepts/Data Strutures/data_structures.md

 Linked list with an added `prev` pointer

-Tips:
-- Dont forget to update
-  - head
-  - tail
-  - prev
-  - next
-- Dont forget to handle an empty list (head and tail is null)

 Useful to:
 - insert in the middle O(1)
   - however, finding the middle is O(n) so it is